kakkad911/Community-Articles/README.md

 2. In the pop-up box, select your personal GitHub account.

 A personal copy of the How-To repository is created in your GitHub account.
-You can access your fork by going to the [GitHub home page](https://github.com) and selecting **rackspace-how-to** under **Your repositories**.
+You can access your fork by going to the [GitHub home page](https://github.com) and selecting **Community-Articles** under **Your repositories**.

 #### Keeping your fork up to date

 Because your forked copy of the repository is not live, you need to periodically update it with changes from the live repository.
 A status message above the latest commit activity informs you whether your forked repository is current with the master How-To repository.
-If the status says `This branch is X commits behind rackerlabs:master`, update your repo by clicking the **Pull request** button to the right of the message.
+If the status says `This branch is X commits behind xinfinorg:master`, update your repo by clicking the **Pull request** button to the right of the message.

-**Note:** If you get a message that the rackerlabs:master branch is up-to-date with commits from your master branch, click the "switching the base" link.
+**Note:** If you get a message that the xinfinorg:master branch is up-to-date with commits from your master branch, click the "switching the base" link.

 **WARNING:** To avoid any merge conflicts or difficulties when making a pull request, always check that your copy of the fork is up to date with the master repository.